 And remember this if nothing else: you can no more be rather unique than you can be rather pregnant or rather dead.

 So.
 Let’s roll the dice.
 Will it be academese?
 Biz-speak?
 Bureaucratese?
 Psychobabble?
 It hardly matters, because if we’re cycling through the same ostentatious, officious, or merely overused words, we’re not really writing.

 Of course, this towering babel is nothing new.
 We’ve had so many centuries to perfect this art, if art it be.
 No one’s at fault: not your professor types and wannabes, your CEOs or industry flaks, not the effusively poetic or genteel schoolmarms—certainly not the schoolmarms.

 How curious, though, that so few in the education biz have noticed anything’s amiss.
 Rudolf Flesch did in The Art of Readable Writing, as he recalled chatting with a hosiery manufacturer smitten with this new slogan: “dimensional restorability.”

 Flesch was flabbergasted, but his thoughtful probing did nothing to move that gentleman’s mind.
 So enamored was he of “dimensional restorability,” none other would do.

-Patricia Limerick did in a New York Times essay—try and picture the paragraph that set her teeth on edge—as she wrote: Is there a reader so full of blind courage as to claim to know what this sentence means?
-Remember, (his) book … (is) a lamentation over the failings of today’s students a call to arms to return to tradition and standards in education.
+Patricia Limerick did in a New York Times essay.
+Just picture the paragraph that set her teeth on edge (or as she wrote: Is there a reader so full of blind courage as to claim to know what this sentence means?
+Remember, the book … was a lamentation over the failings of today’s students, a call to arms to return to tradition and standards in education.
 And yet, in 20 years of paper grading, I do not recall many sentences that asked, so pathetically, to be put out of their misery.